ranjennaidu2024/ionic-course-project/README.md

   > ng g c shared/map-modal

 For now we use Javascript SDK , but Optional for google maps Angular can also use : https://angular-maps.com/

+We have added restriction via ipaddress and url for now in the google credential console settings of the api key.
+Can change this later during testing if the google maps not working.
+Make sure not leave it blank else all other websites can access it.